Skip to main content

 • List common sources of radiation exposure in the United States

 Several different devices are used to detect and measure radiation, including Geiger counters, scintillation counters (scintillators), and radiation dosimeters (Figure \(\PageIndex{1}\)).
 Probably the best-known radiation instrument, the Geiger counter (also called the Geiger-Müller counter) detects and measures radiation.
 Radiation causes the ionization of the gas in a Geiger-Müller tube.
 The rate of ionization is proportional to the amount of radiation.
-These type of devices measure alpha and beta radiation quite well.
+These types of devices measure alpha and beta radiation quite well.
 If a Geiger counter is altered, it can detect gamma and x-rays.
 A scintillation counter contains a scintillator (a material that emits light (luminesces) when excited by ionizing radiation) and a sensor that converts the light into an electric signal.
-This instrument can effectively detect gamma, x-rays and beta particles.
+This instrument can effectively detect gamma, x-rays and, beta particles.
 Radiation dosimeters also measure ionizing radiation and are often used to determine personal radiation exposure.
 Commonly used types are electronic, film badge, thermoluminescent, and quartz fiber dosimeters.

 CNX_Chem_21_06_Monitors.jpg